jimdowling/hands-on-personalized-recommender/INSTALL_AND_USAGE.md

 > [!NOTE]
 > Normally, `uv` will pick the right Python version mentioned in `.python-version` and install it automatically if it is not on your system.
 If you are having any issues, explicitly install the right Python version by running `make install-python`

-## 2. Environment Configuration
+## 3. Environment Configuration

 Before running any components:
 1. Create your environment file:
    ```bash
    cp .env.example .env
    ```
-2. Open `.env` and configure the required credentials following the inline comments.
+2. Open `.env` and configure the required credentials following the inline comments and the recommendations from the [Cloud Services](#-prerequisites) section.

 # ⚡️ Running the H&M Personalized Recommender

+## Notebooks

+For instructions on exploring the Notebooks, check out the [📚 Course](https://github.com/decodingml/personalized-recommender-course?tab=readme-ov-file#-course) section from the main [README](https://github.com/decodingml/personalized-recommender-course?tab=readme-ov-file#-course).

 ## Running the ML Pipelines

 You can run the entire pipeline at once or execute individual components.

-### Running the Complete Pipeline
+### Running Everything in One Go (Quick)

-Execute all components in sequence:
+Execute all the ML pipelines in a sequence:
 ```bash
 make all
 ```
+It will take ~1.5 hours to run, depending on your machine.

 This runs the following steps:
 1. Feature engineering